OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 #### Use access control lists

 Authorization prevents users from acting outside of their intended permissions.
 In order to do so, users and their roles should be determined with consideration of the principle of least privilege.
 Each user role should only have access to the resources they must use.
-For your Node.js applications, you can use [acl](https://www.npmjs.com/package/acl) module to provide ACL (access control list) implementation.
+For your Node.js applications, you can use the [acl](https://www.npmjs.com/package/acl) module to provide ACL (access control list) implementation.
 With this module, you can create roles and assign users to these roles.

 ### Error & Exception Handling

 #### Handle uncaughtException

 Node.js behavior for uncaught exceptions is to print current stack trace and then terminate the thread.
 However, Node.js allows customization of this behavior.
-It provides a global object named process which is available to all Node.js applications.
-It is an EventEmitter object  and in case of an uncaught exception, uncaughtException event gets emitted and it is brought up to the main event loop.
+It provides a global object named process that is available to all Node.js applications.
+It is an EventEmitter object and in case of an uncaught exception, uncaughtException event is emitted and it is brought up to the main event loop.
 In order to provide a custom behavior for uncaught exceptions, you can bind to this event.
 However, resuming the application after such an uncaught exception can lead to further problems.
 Therefore, if you do not want to miss any uncaught exception, you should bind to uncaughtException event and cleanup any allocated resources like file descriptors, handles and similar before shutting down the process.
 Resuming the application is strongly discouraged as the application will be in an unknown state.
-Also, it is important to note that when displaying error messages to the user in case of an uncaught exception, detailed information like stack traces should not be revealed to the user.
+It is important to note that when displaying error messages to the user in case of an uncaught exception, detailed information like stack traces should not be revealed to the user.
 Instead, custom error messages should be shown to the users in order not to cause any information leakage.

 ```JavaScript
 process.on("uncaughtException", function(err) {